Categorised in: Research

 ‘Transformation Projects of Historic Urban Structure and Architecture in the Historic Centre of Riga Territory of the World Heritage Site, since 1997’.June 6, 2016 7:52 am

-In 2017 Oskars Redbergs has completed his doctoral research at Brandenburgische Technische Universität, Germany.
+In 2017 Oskars Redbergs has completed with honors (Magna Cum Laude) his doctoral research at Brandenburgische Technische Universität, Germany.
 The title of the research is: ‘Transformation Projects of Historic Urban Structure and Architecture in the Historic Centre of Riga Territory of the World Heritage Site, since 1997’.
 In his interdisciplinary approach knowledge has to be drawn from many different contexts.
 Therefore he operates where architecture, history and the law meet, in order to reconstruct the scenes and conditions of its formation, as recorded in architecture and in the built environment.

 Emphasis is placed on the investigation of archive material and the analysis of the structures built over the last 20 years in the World heritage site.
 Through analysis of the aforementioned structures in relation to history and the law, he questions the scale and nature of transformations on historical, architectural and urban structure (defined as a Universal Outstanding Value of the World heritage site) under the patrimony of the UNESCO world heritage status and its representative management mechanisms in place.